High-field-stabilized reentrant superconductivity in infinite-layer nickelate thin films

-As shown in Fig. 1 and Extended Data Fig. 1, a magnetic-field-induced re-entrant superconducting state is evidenced by the vanishing electrical resistivity at temperatures at \( T \approx 0.35~\mathrm{K} \) at \( \theta = 0^\circ \), and at angles above \( \theta = 65^\circ \) (\(26^\circ \)) at \( T = 1.8~\mathrm{K} \) (\(0.6~\mathrm{K} \)).
-In the re-entrant superconducting state, the resistivity drops by four orders of magnitude, as demonstrated in the log-scale plot in Extended Data Fig. 2.
-Figure~\ref{phasediagram} shows a phase diagram constructed from the data in Figs.~\ref{resistivity} and extended data Fig. 3.
-Here $T_{\rm c}$ and $H_{\rm c2}$ are defined as the midpoint of the resistive transition, at which the resistivity is halfway between zero and its saturated normal-state value.
-The \(T-H\) phase diagram (Fig.~\ref{phasediagram}A) clearly reveals two distinct superconducting phases: (1) a low-field superconducting state and (2) a high-field–induced reentrant superconducting state.
-These two phases merge as the direction of \(H\) is rotated toward the in-plane \(a\)-axis, with superconductivity persisting up to 60 T~(52 T) at $T$ = 0.6 K~(1.8 K).
+Colored contour plots in Fig.~\ref{phasediagram} indicate regions where the resistivity vanishes (purple) and where it reaches its normal-state value (light green).
+Following the convention introduced in the first discovery of magnetic-field–reentrant superconductivity in Chevrel-phase compounds~\cite{meul1984,rossel1985}, \(T_{\rm c}\) and \(H_{\rm c}\) data points refer to the midpoints of the resistive transitions, where the resistivity is halfway between zero and its saturated normal-state value.
+The \(T\)--\(H\) phase diagrams (Figs.~\ref{phasediagram}A and~B) clearly reveal two distinct superconducting phases: a low-field superconducting state and a high-field–induced reentrant superconducting state.
+These two phases merge as the direction of \(H\) is rotated toward the in-plane \(a\)-axis (Figs.~\ref{phasediagram}C and~D, and Extended Data Fig.~\ref{lowerTangular}B), with superconductivity persisting at least up to 60~T (50~T) at \(T = 0.6~\mathrm{K}\) (1.5 and 1.8~K).